speedingplanet/frontend-bootcamp-2025-06/react-labs/react-app/labs.md

 	- opacity?
 - You could create an additional class to manage visibility instead
 - Would the `hidden` attribute work?
+- What about using a conditional in JavaScript to show/hide the component?

 ### Lab 4: Testing